Chicago Teachers Strike: Thousands of teachers hit picket lines across city, CPS classes canceled

 CTU President Jesse Sharkey said union leaders received a written contract offer about class size during morning negotiations on Thursday.
 He called it meaningful progress.

+"For the first time since this process began a year ago I can say we have a proposal, in writing, from CPS that addresses class size.
+It's a positive step," Sharkey said.

-Class size and increased staffing remain the key issues preventing the city and teachers from striking a deal.
-The CTU says it has not yet seen the city's promises on crowded classrooms in writing.
+Class size and increased support staffing, including nurses, counselors and librarians, remain the key issues preventing the city and teachers from striking a deal.

-"They showed it to us, but then they didn't give us the piece of paper, so I know there's been a lot of back and forth about put it in writing.
-That's a starting point," said CTU President Jesse Sharkey.
-"We need to have their proposals in writing to begin negotiating about that."
+Mayor Lightfoot said reaching a deal will require some urgency on the part of CTU.

+"There's a deal that could have been had, we could have had this deal at the end of August, we could have had it in September, we could have had it any time in October.
+If you really want to avoid a strike you actually ramp up the bargaining days, you stay at it night and day, you talk about the main issues," she said.

+The union has about 15 issues that still need to be resolved, while the Board of Education is looking to address nine.

+Negotiations are expected to wrap up for the day around 7 p.m.

-Meanwhile, Mayor Lori Lightfoot visited a YMCA center, which is offering programming for kids affected by the strike, and also visited with children in Lawndale, where she spoke at a news conference.
+Thursday Lightfoot visited a YMCA center which is offering programming for kids affected by the strike, and also visited with children in Lawndale.

-"From a financial standpoint, we always have to keep in mind the taxpayers.
-CPS is just on the other side of pretty significant crisis and we don't have unlimited resources, but having said that, we put very generous offers on the table both for teachers and support personnel and I'm hopeful that we'll be able to bring them back to the table and resolve all the other open issues."

 Mayor Lori Lightfoot visits with dozens of CPS students who are now enrolled in child care programs at the local YMCA during the teachers strike.
 Negotiations will continue today.
 The mayors team says she will not be in those meetings. @ABC7Chicago pic.twitter.com/cqa1ItIL3k— Alexis McAdams ABC-7 (@AlexisMcAdamsTV) October 17, 2019